Rethinking IRSTD: Single-Point Supervision Guided Encoder-only Framework is Enough for Infrared Small Target Detection: Abstract

 \section{Abstract}

-Infrared small target detection (IRSTD) aims to separate small targets from clutter backgrounds.
-Extensive research is dedicated to the pixel-level supervision-guided `encoder–decoder' segmentation paradigm.
-Although having achieved promising performance, they neglect the fact that small targets only occupy a few pixels and are usually accompanied with blurred boundary caused by clutter backgrounds.
-Based on this observation, we argue that the first principle of IRSTD should be target localization instead of separating all target region accompanied with indistinguishable background noise.
-In this paper, we reformulate IRSTD as a centroid regression task and propose a novel Single-Point Supervision guided Infrared Probabilistic Response Encoding method (namely, SPIRE), which is indeed challenging due to the mismatch between reduced supervision network and equivalent output.
-Specifically, we first design a Point-Response Prior Supervision (PRPS), which transforms single-point annotations into probabilistic response map consistent with infrared point-target response characteristics, with a High-Resolution Probabilistic Encoder (HRPE) that enables encoder-only, end-to-end regression without decoder reconstruction.
+Infrared small target detection (IRSTD) aims to localize small targets in cluttered infrared scenes.
+Extensive research follows the pixel-level supervision-guided `encoder--decoder' segmentation paradigm.
+Although these methods have achieved promising performance, they often overlook that infrared small targets occupy only a few pixels and are usually surrounded by blurred, low-contrast boundaries caused by cluttered backgrounds.
+Based on this observation, we argue that the first principle of IRSTD should be target localization rather than dense reconstruction of target regions entangled with indistinguishable background noise.
+In this paper, we reformulate IRSTD as a centroid regression task and propose a novel Single-Point Supervision guided Infrared Probabilistic Response Encoding method (namely, SPIRE), which is non-trivial because point-level supervision must produce detection outputs comparable to dense supervision.
+Specifically, we design Point-Response Prior Supervision (PRPS) to transform single-point annotations into probabilistic response maps consistent with infrared point-target response characteristics, and combine it with a High-Resolution Probabilistic Encoder (HRPE) that performs encoder-only probabilistic regression followed by lightweight peak-based inference, without decoder reconstruction.
 By preserving high-resolution features and increasing effective supervision density, SPIRE alleviates optimization instability under sparse target distributions.
-Finally, extensive experiments on various IRSTD benchmarks, including SIRST-UAVB and SIRST4 demonstrate that SPIRE achieves competitive target-level detection performance with consistently low false alarm rate (Fa) and significantly reduced computational cost. \textbf{Code is publicly available at: https://github.com/NIRIXIANG/SPIRE-IRSTD.} \keywords{Infrared Small Target Detection \and Probabilistic Response Modeling \and Single-Point Supervision \and Encoder-Only Architecture.}
+Finally, extensive experiments on two public IRSTD benchmarks, SIRST-UAVB and SIRST4, demonstrate that SPIRE achieves competitive target-level detection performance with consistently low false alarm rate (Fa) and significantly reduced computational cost. \keywords{Infrared Small Target Detection \and Probabilistic Response Modeling \and Single-Point Supervision \and Encoder-Only Architecture.}